JeppeKlitgaard/jeppe.science/content/thoughts/i-now-respect-your-privacy/index.md

 Anyway, I just wanted to let you know that your privacy is (now) safe with me!

+## Update: I now use Umami!

+Perhaps somewhat ironically considering the paragraph praising the light-weight nature of [Plausible] above, I had to switch to [Umami], which I actually like even more!

+Unfortunately [Plausible] is not terribly light-weight behind the scenes and the `Clickhouse` database it uses for session storage is _extremely_ resource hungry and would quickly eat away at the 20 GB of storage I have on my cheap 3€/mo VPS.

+[Umami] is also features a much simpler Docker setup, requiring only two containers (node server and database) compared to the 4 needed by [Plausible] (server, database, session database, mail server).

+In summary: Use [Umami] if your use-case is similar to mine and you don't expect crazy visitor numbers.
+If you're going for larger scale, [Plausible] might be a better choice.

 [Matomo]: https://matomo.org/
 [Shynet]: https://github.com/milesmcc/shynet